-From March 3, 2016 (the "Initial Closing") through March 2, 2018, we conducted private offerings (each, a "Private Offering") of our common shares to accredited investors in reliance on exemptions from the registration requirements of the Securities Act.
+From March 3, 2016 (the "Initial Closing") through March 2, 2018, we conducted private offerings (each, a "Private Offering") of our common shares to accredited investors in reliance on exemptions from the registration requirements of the Securities Act of 1933, as amended.
 At the closing of each Private Offering, each investor made a capital commitment (a "Capital Commitment") to purchase shares of our common stock pursuant to a subscription agreement entered into with the Company.
 Investors are required to fund drawdowns to purchase shares of our common stock up to the amount of their respective Capital Commitment on an as-needed basis each time we deliver a drawdown notice to our investors.
-As a result of the Private Offerings, we have \$5.5 billion in total Capital Commitments from investors, of which \$3.9 billion has been drawn down as of May 31, 2019.
+As a result of the Private Offerings, we have \$5.5 billion in total Capital Commitments from investors, of which \$3.9 billion has been drawn down as of April 5, 2019.
+The Adviser has determined not to accept additional Capital Commitments.